- Where can I find Glowforge technical specifications?

 Glowforge Air Filter:

-The passthrough slot on the pro is 3/8" high but is designed in concert with the tray to work best with materials up to 1/4" thick.
-The material is cut or engraved, then an image is taken.
-You push the material partway through and it compares the new image with the old one to see how the material has moved.
-Then it resumes cutting the new material.
+The Pro Passthrough slot on the pro is 3/8 in (0.9 cm) high but is designed in concert with the tray to work best with materials up to 1/4 in (0.6 cm) thick.
+The material is cut or engraved.
+Then you push it forward, load a new file for the next part of the print, and repeat.

 Cutting speed depends on many things: